 Open a brokerage account, fund it, and get to buying.
 It is not difficult to open a brokerage account or buy stocks.

-If you want to be successful, some research is a great idea instead of making it rain on the NASDAQ with no real plan.
+If you want to be a successful investor, some research is a great idea rather than investing with no real plan.

 Can I Buy Stocks with $1,000?

 Absolutely.
 Many online brokerage firms have no account minimum, and you can buy as little as one share of a stock.
 Some brokerages are starting to let investors purchase fractional shares too.